atomjump/official-atomjump-branding/assets/README.md

 These are the core AtomJump logos for print and digital.

-The subfolders contain other kinds of combined logos.
+The subfolders contain other kinds of combined logos for specific purposes.